consensus-shipyard/mir/pkg/blockchain/README.md

 (Note that the event mangler module and the timer module were omitted from the diagram above for simplicity.)

-The nodes consists of the following core modules:
+The nodes consist of the following core modules:

 - **Blockchain Management Module (BCM):**
   It forms the core of the system and is responsible for managing the blockchain.